xrzhuang/mapsapi/README.md

 1. Can we make something more complex than a triangle?
 Let's add some more points into our data set.
 Add some more points into `triangleCords`.

 :warning: Where do you add the code below within the data set?
 This is a little tricky, but try it out!
 You may get something very funky.
+(Hint: To fix this, you may need to figure out how `triangleCords` works with the order of your coordinates)

 ```javascript
 {lat: 43.7074, lng: -72.2911}, //choates